mlcourses/lab-3-blog-post-group5_cs281/post.md

 - `dval = val / 171`: Converts the analog reading to a decimal value (`dval`) using a normalization factor.
 If we got values outside the 0 to 5 range, you can subtract `val` with a certain value to get the right `dval` values we want.

-- Serial Print Statements: Outputs the potentiometer reading (val) and its corresponding decimal value (dval) to the serial monitor.
+- **Serial Print Statements**: Outputs the potentiometer reading (val) and its corresponding decimal value (dval) to the serial monitor.

 - Using bit manipulation methods, the decimal value (`dval`) is converted into binary representation by extracting each bit sequentially.

 - `dval & 1` extracts the least significant bit of the 3-bit signal input, which is then written to pin 11 (digitalWrite(11, bitval)), representing signal C.
-After each LSB extraction, dval is shifted right by 1 bit (dval = dval >> 1) to prepare for the next bit extraction. delay(WAIT): Pauses the program execution for 1 second before repeating the loop.
+After each LSB extraction, dval is shifted right by 1 bit (dval = dval >> 1) to prepare for the next bit extraction.

+- `delay(WAIT)`: Pauses the program execution for 1000 miliseconds before repeating the loop.

 - The variable `dval` represents the decimal value converted from the analog input from the potentiometer.
 The most significant bit of `dval` corresponds to pin 13, the middle bit corresponds to pin 12, and the least significant bit corresponds to pin 11.